 - Create a student table and insert data.
 Implement the following SQL commands on the student table: - o ALTER table to add new attributes / modify data type / drop attribute - o UPDATE table to modify data - o ORDER By to display data in ascending / descending order - o DELETE to remove tuple(s) - o GROUP BY and find the min, max, sum, count and average - Similar exercise may be framed for other cases. - Integrate SQL with Python by importing suitable module.

 7. Suggested Reading Material

-NCERT Textbook for COMPUTER SCIENCE (Class XII)
+- NCERT Textbook for COMPUTER SCIENCE (Class XII) - Support Materials on the CBSE website.

 8. Project